hasseily/Deathlord-Relorded/README.md

 Ther are a number of emulation options, all directly accessible from the main menu bar.
 Playing at max speed automatically disables sound, and it will generally play so fast that you won't see battle animations.
 This is highly discouraged unless you've become very adept at the game.

+## Automap

+The most obvious feature of the Companion is its automapping.
+It's straightforward except for the "quadrants" menu items.
+Every Deathlord map is 64x64 tiles, but most dungeons and towers have levels of 16x16 tiles.
+Deathlord puts together 4 levels in a single map.
+The Companion allows you to "zoom in" to the quadrant that you want, showing you a better view of where you are.

 ## Profiles

-The key feature of the Companion is its profiles.
+The other key feature of the Companion is its profiles.
 A profile is a JSON document that specifies what the Companion should display, and where.
 The Companion has support for many types of data in memory, including being able to translate numeric identifiers into strings (something very useful when you want to show "Short Sword +1" instead of 0x0b).

 The documentation for profiles is sorely lacking, but I've included a base profile that will autoload upon launch.
 Feel free to experiment and ping me for more info.